Ceyeborg/GS1Grader/docs/source/index.rst

 Welcome to GS1Grader's documentation!
 =====================================

-GS1Grader is a Python library for grading Data Matrix codes using various quality metrics including modulation and symbol contrast.
+GS1Grader is a Python library for grading Data Matrix codes using GS1 quality metrics with modulation and symbol contrast implementation.

 Installation
 ------------